How to Do

 Sit and Reach Exercise Benefits

-Overhead Reach-Sitting against Wall is an intermediate exercise that increases flexibility and improves range of motion in the shoulders, chest, and upper back.
+Overhead Reach-Sitting against the Wall is an intermediate exercise that increases flexibility and improves range of motion in the shoulders, chest, and upper back.